 The atria are responsible for collecting blood and filling the ventricles.
 The ventricles do all the pumping.
-Blood is supplied to the heart through the coronary arteries.
 The nervous system (nodes and conducting system) is responsible for the heart rate and coordinating the heart's contraction or pumping action.

 Sick sinus syndrome

 'Sick sinus syndrome' happens when the sinus node cannot regulate a steady heart rate.
 This is caused by damage to the sinus node.
 The same damage may also affect the atria and result in atrial rhythm disturbances.